Comprehensive Zoning Bylaw

 Why is the CVRD consolidating its zoning bylaws?

-The new CZB will provide a single set of definitions and general regulations that apply to ALL electoral areas.
+The CZB will provide a single set of Definitions and General Regulations that apply to all electoral areas.
 This will make future updates easier and improve efficiency in processing applications.
-It will also add in other existing bylaws like the Sign Bylaw, Manufactured Home Park Bylaw, Campground Standards Bylaw, Off-Street Parking Bylaw, and new Landscape Standards.
+It will also add in other existing bylaws like the Sign Bylaw, Manufactured Home Park Bylaw, Campground Standards Bylaw, Off-Street Parking Bylaw, and Landscape Standards so these are all within one Bylaw.

-The Cowichan Valley Regional District (CVRD) is updating and consolidating NINE existing zoning bylaws into ONE region-wide Comprehensive Zoning Bylaw (CZB) for all electoral areas.
+The Cowichan Valley Regional District (CVRD) is updating and consolidating ten existing zoning bylaws into one region-wide Comprehensive Zoning Bylaw (CZB) for all electoral areas.
 The new zoning bylaw will simplify zoning regulations, making them easier to understand for residents and more efficient and cost-effective to administer.
 In short, it will make zoning less complicated for everyone!

 What is a Zoning Bylaw?